 IN RECENT YEARS, the NCAA and its athletes have agreed to monetize athletes’ name, image, and likeness (NIL) rights.
 The NCAA will allow them to earn money through these means, giving them a chance to make some extra income.

 With NFT, you can sell different tokens that work as digital collectibles, from images, videos, and gifs, to digital trading cards.
-These make good use of your NIL rights and sell for a decent amount of money.
+These make good use of your NIL rights and sell for a decent amount.
 If you have a specific type of following, you can use NFTs to your advantage.

-What’s excellent with NFTs is you’ll gain additional royalties over multiple resales of the token.
+What’s excellent with NFTs is that you’ll gain additional royalties over multiple token resales.
 So if you are famous enough or have a strong following, you can get consistent royalties and payments – all of which come in cryptocurrency.

 2. Training Younger Athletes

 You can stay healthy as a student-athlete while you train others.
-Training even with younger kids means you have to keep in shape while you make money.
-Finally, you can keep training outside mandatory school training periods rather than sit down on a computer and do boring stuff.
+Training even with younger kids means keeping in shape while you make money.
+Finally, you can keep training outside mandatory school training periods rather than sit on a computer and do boring stuff.

-Parents will also be more than willing to let college-level athletes train their kids, especially those seriously considering becoming athletes themselves.
+Parents will also be more than willing to let college-level athletes train their kids, especially those considering becoming athletes.
 So you know the craft from the inside out, together with the intricacies and training needed to reach your level.

-Ask your coach or athletic director if they can help get you these types of training jobs.
+Ask your coach or athletic director if they can help you get these training jobs.
 You can charge a decent amount of money per hour, usually somewhere between $25 to $40.
 So if you can get a group of at least five kids, you’re at $125 per hour, which is a decent sum of cash.

 3. Student Grants

-For student-athletes from low-income families, grants are an excellent way to earn some extra money.
+Grants are an excellent way to earn extra money for student-athletes from low-income families.
 In addition, financial aid from different organizations can be a great way to earn extra money if you don’t do it for advertising purposes.

 You can also apply for student assistance funds from your school.
 This money can cover several expenses you need for your education or sport, usually around $3000 to $4000.